-Please note that if the enrollee or re-enrollee has a felony, they must be pre-approved by the Mississippi State Board of Cosmetology for enrollment or re-enrollment.
+Please note that if the enrollee or re-enrollee has a felony, they must be pre-approved by the Mississippi State Board of Cosmetology and Barbering for enrollment or re-enrollment.
 Please note that part of the Board's pre-approval process may contain submitting 4 letters of recommendation.

-REQUIREMENTS FOR THE HYBRID PROGRAMS - (see pages 110-125)
+REQUIREMENTS FOR THE HYBRID PROGRAMS - (begins page 101)